PHLAK/Soxy/README.md

 up select _Manual proxy configuration_.
 Now set the _SOCKS Host_ to `localhost`
 and the coresponding _Port_ to the port you specified (default is `1080`).

+Additionally, you can enable DNS request proxying in Firefox as well.
+To do so enter `about:config` into the address bar and hit go.
+If you get a warning about voiding your warranty don't panic, simply hit the _I'll be carful, I promise!_ button to continue.
+Now enter `network.proxy.socks_remote_dns` into the _Filter_ input box and double click the coresponding result to change the _Value_ from `flase` to `true`.

 ### Chrome

 Chrome does not currently have a way to configure specific proxy setting but